bmcmurray/drupalcon-denver-2012-hekyll/README.md

 A starter theme for Drupalcon Denver 2012 presentations for use with Hekyll.

+Slide sizes are optimized for display at 1024x768 (which is what I'm assuming the conference projectors will be) or higher.

+Present using Chrome in Presenter Mode, or Safari in Fullscreen (if you have Mac OS 10.7).

+Note: The webfont used on [denver2012.drupal.org](http://denver2012.drupal.org) is not free, so I have picked a similar font as an alternative: [OSP DIN](www.fontsquirrel.com/fonts/osp-din).

 ## To Use: ##

 1. Install and configure Hekyll